• Skip to primary navigation

 Notes

-Since orange juice is the main ingredient here, freshly squeezed orange juice is highly recommended.
+Since orange juice is the main ingredient here, fresh squeezed orange juice is highly recommended.

 For a stronger vanilla flavor, add an additional Tablespoon of vanilla almond milk.
 Or use vanilla vodka instead of gin.